abelMeli/fury_andesui-android/PULL_REQUEST_TEMPLATE.md

 This is a UI library, delight us with some stunning images.
 ## Checks
 Are you sure you followed all those steps?
 If so, repeat after me "I solemnly swear that ...":
-   - [ ] I have coded an example inside the Demo App.
+   - [ ] I have coded an example inside the Showcase App.
    - [ ] I have added proper tests.
    - [ ] I have modified the Changelog.md file.
    - [ ] I have updated/added compontent documentation `/docs/guide/`.